SlamChillz/alx-system_engineering-devops/0x01-shell_permissions/README.md

 [5-execute](./5-execute) scripts that adds execution permission to file 'hello'.
 ## Multiple permissions
 [6-multiple_permissions](./6-multiple_permissions) script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
+## Everybody!
+[7-everybody](./7-everybody) script that adds execution permission to the owner, the group owner and the other users, to the file hello.